 When you build a system that works well, take the time to look for an assistant who can perform this task.

-In my recent survey in our Opted Out community I discovered that setting up a social media system is a sore point for many.
+In my recent survey in our Smart Teacher’s Library I discovered that setting up a social media system is a sore point for many.
 The reason that keeps them where they are is that social media has a low immediate return, so many people put it on the back burner.